Sameeksha2002/Culinary-Hub/README.md

 - [Tailwind CSS](https://tailwindcss.com/): Tailwind CSS provides a utility-first CSS framework, streamlining the styling process and enhancing the overall design of the application.

 - [Material Tailwind](https://material-tailwind.com/): Material Tailwind offers Material Design components for Tailwind CSS, enhancing the visual appeal and user interface of the application.

+- [AOS library](https://michalsnik.github.io/aos/): AOS (Animate On Scroll) library adds scroll-triggered animations to elements on a web page, enhancing user experience by animating elements as they come into view during scrolling.